kudkudak/common-sense-prediction/README.md

 # Common sense prediction project

 This is the codebase for the paper ["Commonsense mining as knowledge base completion?
-A study on the impact of novelty"](https://arxiv.org/pdf/1804.09259.pdf)
+A study on the impact of novelty"](https://arxiv.org/pdf/1804.09259.pdf).

-*Research objective*: how far are we from real common sense prediction measuring and evaluation.

-Our paper extends the work ["Commonsense Knowledge Base Completion"](http://ttic.uchicago.edu/~kgimpel/papers/li+etal.acl16.pdf) by Li et al (ACL 2016)
+If you wish to use our evaluation, see Evaluation part of this README.

 ## Setup